Christine Darby // Published: October 2017 // Updated: November 2024

 Step 7.
 Capture Site Visitors

 This allows you to hook interested readers and build a list for future publications all at the same time.
-To do this, you will use an email marketing program such as MailChimp in which to collect emails.
+To do this, you will use an email marketing program, such as MailChimp, in which to collect emails.

 Step 8.
 Keep Content Current

-Remember, anything on the web related to your book marketing—such as press releases, book reviews, your Google knowledge panel—may lead readers back to your website, so make sure the site is up-to-date.
+Even if you don’t have a newly released book, your website should look current.
+Anything on the web related to your book marketing—such as press releases, book reviews, your Google knowledge panel—may lead readers back to your website, so the site needs to be up-to-date.